MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/try-remote-assist.md

 2. Search for and download the Dynamics 365 Remote Assist app.

+3. Wait for three or four hours for the Teams trial licensing to be applied.

-3. Sign into Dynamics 365 Remote Assist with your Microsoft Teams account.
+4. Sign into Dynamics 365 Remote Assist with your Microsoft Teams account.

-4. The app will prompt you to start your free trial of Dynamics 365 Remote Assist.
-Select **Continue**.
+5. When the app prompts you to start your free trial of Dynamics 365 Remote Assist, select **Continue**.
 You will then be taken to your **Contacts** page.

+   > [!NOTE]
+   > If you see a message that says you don't have a Teams license, you need to wait longer for the Teams trial licensing to be applied.

-5. You can now use Dynamics 365 Remote Assist on your HoloLens device.
+6. You can now use Dynamics 365 Remote Assist on your HoloLens device.

 ### Steps for mobile